pgiardiniere/personal-site/src/lib/posts/draft-why-sveltekit.md

 ## Why Svelte & SvelteKit

 I chose these over the main alternative (React with Next.js) basically because React & Next.js never really jived with me.
-I had to maintain a React web app for over a year, and after all that time still found myself not really able to work effectively in the stack.
+I maintained a React app for over a year, still felt like I was fighting for every ounce of productivity I could muster.

-I know I can design efficient and elegant UIs because I had already done so with Flutter to create the TraffickCam mobile app V2, which is published on Google Play and the App Store to this day.
+I was especially frustrated as I had already designed effective and pleasing UIs with Flutter; most notably to create the TraffickCam mobile app (which is available on Google Play & the App Store).
+I found it so much easier to get over the initial learning curve there.

 So there was something particular about React that just didn't sit right.
 When I started learning Next.js, I thought that would address all my issues, and while it did make the experience a lot better, it still wasn't what I would call a great developer experience.